nazabucciarelli/solvd-laba-homework-9/README.md

 To accomplish the requirements of the homework, I've added the commons-io and commons-lang3 dependencies into the pom.xml in order to have access to the StringUtils and FileUtils classes.
-After that, at the end of the Main class, I've created a method with the responsibility of getting the unique words from the obtained array of strings from the file_to_read.txt file read in the try-catch block and then the result was written in the file_to_write.txt file.
+After that, at the end of the Main class, I've created a method with the responsibility of getting the amount of unique words from the obtained array of strings from the file_to_read.txt file read in the try-catch block and then the result was written in the file_to_write.txt file.
 I've learnt to be aware of deprecated methods given by libraries and use the recent ones.

 ## Technologies